-Alongside regular meetings with their supervisor, all research students have a Thesis Advisory Panel (TAP), consisting of two members of staff in addition to the supervisor, which reviews progress annually and oversees more general professional development and career training.
+Alongside regular meetings with their supervisor, all research students have a Thesis Advisory Panel (TAP), consisting of at least one member of staff in addition to the supervisor, which meets twice a year and oversees more general professional development and career training.

-Additionally, all students take the Introduction to Historical Research course over the first two terms as part of their preparation for research.
+Additionally, all students take the Research Training course over the first two terms as part of their preparation for research.
 This course includes introductions to the University Library, the Borthwick Institute, and other libraries, archives and research facilities in York and elsewhere, and also to the computing facilities at the university.